nodejs/node/doc/api/esm.md

 **Warning**: Introducing the `"exports"` field prevents consumers of a package from using any entry points that are not defined, including the `package.json`.
-This is a Semver-Major change.
+This will likely be a breaking change.
 To make the introduction of `"exports"` Semver-Minor either ensure that every previously supported entry point is exported or include an export of the root of the package `"./": "./"`.